luisdiogo2071317/azure-docs.pt-pt/articles/hdinsight/hbase/apache-troubleshoot-hbase.md

 ### <a name="issue"></a>Problema

-O local Hadoop Distributed File System (HDFS) fica preso em modo de segurança no cluster do HDInsight.
+O local Apache Hadoop Distributed File System (HDFS) fica preso em modo de segurança no cluster do HDInsight.

 ### <a name="detailed-description"></a>Descrição detalhada